qstommyshu/qstommyshu/README.md

 <!--   currently a third year student in computer science McMaster.  -->
   currently a Software Developer in Test in <a href="https://www.caseware.com/" target="#">CaseWare International Inc</a>.
   <br>
-  Passionate about new technologies, interested in AI, web dev and software engineering.
+  Passionate about new technologies, interested in Cloud, AI, web dev and software engineering.

 ------------------------------------
   Thechnologies and tools: